Loggan Rock: Description

 Loggan Rock is located on a rocky outcrop on Careel Head.
 The site contains a number of important elements including: a log cabin on a base of random stone blocks; an adjoining 1934 residence formed by a random rubble stone tower with 1950s extension; and unique garden; they are organised into a series of intimate spaces, courtyards, terraces, viewing platforms, walls, steps and pathways carefully integrated into the rock outcrops and mature trees of the natural bushland setting.
 Paths and steps twist up the steep hill slope.
 There are numerous stone benches, placed to capture views and spots of sunlight, to encourage thinking and communing with nature.
 Other sculptured elements of high creative accomplishment providing rich sensory experiences that form part of the total landscape setting include: a sandstone seating niche below the massive sandstone chimney of the cabin; the pier forming veranda post, a sandstone flagged terrace with four sandstone piers (minus pergola) with a sandstone table surrounded by seating height sandstone rubble wall; external fireplace (between the cabin and the residence); corbelled stone planting box; internal stair cut into bedrock, three internal fireplaces in the residence.
 Mature trees, native bushland including rock orchids (Dendrobium speciosum) have been retained.
 The garden is a distinct departure from the formal axially arranged gardens prevalent during the 1920s and 1930s.

-Loggan Rock is constructed in two main sections, a log cabin separated entirely from a tower building with a 1954 extension (the designer of the1954 section is unknown at present).
+Loggan Rock is constructed in two main sections, a log cabin separated entirely from a tower building with a 1954 extension (the designer of the 1954 section is unknown at present).
 The building grows upwards on its steep site from a base of random stone blocks.
 These support a massive stone chimney, structural posts made from hefty bush trunks and a gabled roof, reminiscent of the forms Jolly used in his bungalow houses The roof of the cabin is shingled, its veranda propped at one end on a shapely tree trunk and branch.
 'Walls are infilled with round logs, bark still intact - horizontally laid as in old Australian slab cottages, vertically fixed like the walls of slab or miner's huts or New Guinea long houses or wildly angled with their own geometrical inspiration.'
 Tree branches form the windows with the glass panes set into forks between the branches.

 The interior plan of the cabin is roughly cruciform in shape, on the west side is an inglenook and the fireplace is surmounted by a massive stone chimney, this is reflected on the eastern side by a bay lined with seats leading out through doors which open onto the sunny paved space behind the cabin.
 On the south a run of windows provide views out towards Avalon, at the other a gallery is accessed by a stepladder with rope baluster.
 Beneath the gallery a pair of massive boarded, planked and studded doors provide access to a sandstone flagged veranda with views down the valley.